melvynator/ELK_twitter/README.md

 ### Setting up Logstash
 ___

-Once you have downloaded the repository, open the file:
+To start configuring your logstash you have to open the configuration file:

 `ELK_twitter/src/twitter-pipeline/config/twitter-pipeline.conf`